dustinpfister/hexo_sitesource/source/_drafts/game-set-of-four.md

 No you have any re occurring nightmares?
 I do, mine is one in which I spend my whole live repeating senior year of high school.
 As such "Forever Stupid", I figure, is a great title for a game that reflects such a condition.
 I have a feeling that working on a game like this could prove to be a lot of fun, and after all a game should be just that.

+## A common ground:

+The games will share certain things in common such as:

+* They will be HTML 5 games.
+* I will be building them on top of the popular phaser framework.
+* All games will have a 1.x branch that reflect the state of there original vanilla js prototype roots, that may or may not continue to be supported.
+* They will all contain at least one animation that I have made with my animation framework I call forFrame.js

+In addition elements that I development may be shared across games.
+If something that I make will work great in another game, I will likely tie it into it somehow.

-## Following up
+## Following up on progress

 All four of the games will be hosted here at my site.
-I will be writing blog posts
+I will be updating this post, as well as write new posts here about progress maybe at least one per week.
+If all goes well in a few months I should have a nice little solid set of games, that just keep getting even better.